alanng10/class-lang/Docue/Article/Word/a.md

 Word "angle" has meaning that is direct.

+Word "align" has meaning that is direct align.

 Word "quad" has meaning that is four point shape.

 Word "point" has meaning that is smallest entity.